 The most common treatments provided with Neuromuscular Dentistry include the following:

-- Cosmetic Dentistry or Surgery – Teeth can be straightened to align the jaw, teeth can be removed to create more room for proper alignment, or the jaw can be moved forward surgically.
+- Cosmetic Dentistry or Surgery.
+This includes procedures that can straighten teeth to align the jaw, remove teeth to create more room for proper alignment, or surgically move the jaw forward.

-- Exercises – Jaw problems can often be attributed to stress, which causes people to tighten their jaw muscles.
-Jaw exercises are assigned that will stimulate and relax the jaw muscles.
+- TMJ Exercises.
+Jaw problems can often be attributed to stress, which causes people to tighten their jaw muscles.
+Patients will perform jaw exercises in order to stimulate and relax the jaw muscles.

-- Lifestyle – Lifestyle changes such as stress reduction techniques or personal care solutions that will improve jaw pain may be suggested.
+- Lifestyle changes such as, stress reduction techniques or personal care solutions that will improve jaw pain.

-A. TMJ needs to be diagnosed by your dentist.
+In order to determine if you have TMJ, Dr. Barney will need to perform a proper evaluation.
 Jaw pain can be caused by different problems, and not all are related to TMJ disorders.
 Dr. Barney can help you to properly diagnose what is causing your jaw pain and decide whether it requires action.

-A. If you experience any of the following symptoms regularly along with jaw pain, TMJ can be a cause:
+TMJ can be the cause if you experience any of the following symptoms regularly along with jaw pain: